mattpiccolella/useless-chrome-extensions/README.md

 });
 ```

 First, we create a `MutationObserver` object.
 We go through each of our mutations, looking at any nodes that may have been added in that mutation.
 Then, we step through each of those added nodes, and call `walk` on them, the function that we use to do our text replacement.
 This way, we make sure to do text replacement on every new node that is added.
 Then, we call the observer to observe, passing in our entire document and instructing it to look at both the childList of our document as well as the subtree (essentially any sub-elements of the document).
-This way, whenever any new elements are added to our page, we can Drumpfify them without having to reload the page.
+This way, whenever any new elements are added to our page, we can Scottify them without having to reload the page.

 Reload your extension and try the Google search results again.
-No matter how many pages you go through, you should see your Drumpf results.
+No matter how many pages you go through, you should see your Scott results.

 Our final code should look as follows: